jamessud/jamessud.github.io/_projects/words_13_hill.md

 <br/><br/>

-Image: Red Biplane by Dennis Ziemienski.
-Oil on canvas,
+Image: Screenshot from GX1000: Best of Sean Greene's Hill Bombs by Thrasher Magazine.